Table of Contents

 Anterior Shoulder Dislocation

-Anterior shoulder dislocation, where the top of your humerus (the “ball”) moves forwards and away from the glenoid cavity (the “socket”), is by far the most common type of shoulder dislocation – making up around 97% of shoulder dislocations.
+Anterior shoulder dislocation is where the top of your humerus (the “ball”) moves forwards and away from the glenoid cavity (the “socket”).
+It is by far the most common type of dislocation.
+Around 97% of shoulder dislocations are of this type.

 Let’s make that easier to understand.
 Hold out your arm horizontally with the elbow bent at 90 degrees so that your hand is pointing at the sky with your palm facing forward.